 The Research Library primarily serves the staff and resident Fellows of Dumbarton Oaks.
-We welcome applications from outside scholars and advanced graduate students who need access to the Library for their own research.
+We welcome applications from outside scholars and advanced graduate students who need access to the Library for their scholarly research.

-Applications for either Reader or Weekday Reader privileges are submitted electronically using the .
-Completed forms should be sent to firstname.lastname@example.org at least one business day in advance of your desired start-date.
-The library staff needs time to read the application and coordinate an appointment for ID badge production with our security department.
-One business day is usually sufficient, but we cannot guarantee next-day access.
+Applications for Reader's privileges are submitted electronically using the .
+Completed forms should be sent to email@example.com at least one week in advance of your desired start-date.

 All applicants who are not former Dumbarton Oaks Fellows should submit a letter of reference from a recognized authority in the relevant field at the time of application.